danzimmerman/barebones_MAVLink/README.md

 ![](README_images/virt_joystick.png)

-Without a real or virtual joystick, QGC won't send any `MANUAL_CONTROL` messages and so you won't see them in MAVLink Inspector.
+Without a real or virtual joystick, QGC won't send any `MANUAL_CONTROL` messages to the microcontroller and so you won't see them in MAVLink Inspector.

 This sketch demonstrates:
  * Handling QGC's series of start-up queries to negotiate a successful "connection" between the controller and QGroundControl, i.e.